-This minor is designed for students who wish to remain in another discipline but who have an interest in the process of entrepreneurship.
+This minor is designed for students who wish to major in another discipline but who have an interest in the process of entrepreneurship.
 Entrepreneurship is the mechanism by which new products, services, and organizational processes are identified, refined, and ultimately realized as a sustainable part of the society.
 There is a common process for realizing all types of ventures.
-The minor will provide the student with the background to undertake entrepreneurial activity in either the business or social realm.
-The venture workshop course requirement allows students to select an area of focus, including commercial, scientific, social, artistic, sport, public health, media, computer science, and social ventures.
+The minor will provide the student with the background to undertake entrepreneurial activity in the business, social, artistic, or scientific realm.
+The venture workshop course requirement allows students to select an area of focus from among topics including commercial, media, social, arts, science, marketing, sports, computer science, and public health.
 An internship opportunity is a key component of the minor.

 In addition to the program requirements listed below, students must: